MarslandoBloom/druid-assistant/README.md

 1. Select a beast from the Statblock tab.
 2. Click "Conjure Animals" to summon the appropriate number based on CR.
 3. Use health trackers to manage damage to your summoned creatures.
-4. Configure attack options and roll against target AC.
+4. Configure attack options for each summoned creature individually.
+5. Select specific creatures using the selection system.
-5. View detailed attack results for all creatures at once.
+6. Use "Group Attack" to roll attacks for all selected creatures at once.
+7. Use "Group Damage" to calculate total damage for all successful hits.
+8. Use "Reset Rolls" to clear attack and damage displays without removing creatures.
+9. Use "Release Summons" when you're done with the current summoned creatures.

 ### Data Management
 1. Click "Manage Data" in the footer.